MultiSafepay/docs/content/payment-methods/billing-suite/e-invoicing/activation.md

 1. In your MultiSafepay Control, go to **Settings** > **Website settings**.
 2. Click the relevant website to open the **Website settings** page.
-3. Under **E-Invoicing**, from the dropdown menu, select your preferred flow.
+3. From the **E-Invoicing workflow** dropdown menu, select your preferred flow.

 {{< /details >}}

 Once the collection flow is activated, you can start using E-invoicing as a payment method.